 The stark landscape of winter has given way to the bright colors of Spring.
 The grass is once again an inviting dark green.
 The migrating birds are back.
 They fill the air with sweet songs and add brilliant splashes of red, yellow, blue and purple to the world.
 It is Spring.
-It is time to examine our lives and...
+It is time to examine our lives and participate in this...
 Read more

 People Who Are Living With Osteoarthritis